OriginalTsynn/pokemonapi/readme.md

 ## /api/pokemon/id/:id

--- this path will retrieve a single pokemon based on its express ID
+-- this path will retrieve a single pokemon based on its express \_id

 ## /api/pokemon/pokedexID/:id